Healthiest Low Fructose Fruits For People With Fructose Intolerance

 Autumn is incomplete without pumpkins.
 They are a Halloween staple, after all.
 Pumpkins are only around for a short while, so most people are unaware of their health benefits and low sugar content, a great fruit low in fructose.
 All parts of a pumpkin – flesh, seeds, and leaves – are edible.
 Each has its unique advantages and use.

-Pumpkin flesh make pies, purees, soups, salads, etc. We all know and love the famous Pumpkin spice latte, don’t we?
+Pumpkin flesh makes pies, purees, soups, salads, etc. We all know and love the famous Pumpkin spice latte, don’t we?
 Pumpkin is among the best low-fructose fruits out there.
 You can munch on dried & roasted pumpkin seeds as snacks or add them to other tasty recipes.

 ContentsPumpkin